-RACHELANTONY - NZ Board Director CEO of Greenstone TV, Rachel has produced hundreds of hours of content in both NZ and Australia.
-She was recently one of the group facilitating the creation of NZ's 2030 Screen Sector Strategy government; is an active member of WIFT and SPADA; a member of the NZ Institute of Directors; and on the Board of theatre company Nightsong Director since 2020.
+RACHEL ANTONY - NZ Board Director CEO of Greenstone TV.
+Rachel has produced hundreds of hours of content in both Aotearoa-New Zealand and Australia.
+She is an active member of both WIFT NZ and SPADA; a member of the NZ Institute of Directors; and a trustee of theatre company Nightsong.
+Director since 2020

 JONATHAN CARTER - Authorial (Music) Board Director.
-Chief Operating Officer, APRAAMCOS.
-Director, Australian Copyright Council; Director, Support Act Ltd. Global Legal & Policy Committee, International Confederation of Societies of Authors and Composers.
+Chief Operating Officer, APRA AMCOS.
+Director, Australian Copyright Council; Global Policy Committee, International Confederation of Societies of Authors and Composers.
 Director since 2017.